Is your liver healthy?

 Nonalcoholic

-Nonalcoholic steatohepatitis has become a common affliction across the world, affecting as many as a quarter of people across the world and in the U.S. particularly.
-If untreated, it can cause scarring of the liver, cirrhosis, liver cancer and an increased risk heart attack and stroke.
+Nonalcoholic steatohepatitis has become a common affliction across the world, affecting as many as a quarter of people across the world.
+If untreated, it can cause scarring of the liver, cirrhosis, liver cancer and an increased risk of heart attack and stroke.

-Researchers have found strong links to obesity and type 2 diabetes, or more generally the inability to process insulin, to be large risk factors and can affect people of all ages, particularly present in the Hispanic patient population.
+Researchers have found strong links to obesity and type 2 diabetes, or more generally the inability to process insulin, to be large risk factors.
+It can affect people of all ages, particularly those in the Hispanic population.

 Conversely, simple fatty liver is when a patient has excess fat in their liver with none of the inflammation or cell damage.
 The simple type generally does not progress to cause liver damage or further complications.